AmirTlinov/context-finder/docs/QUICK_START.md

 ```

 If no docs were included, `docs_reason` explains why (e.g. `docs_limit_zero`, `max_chars`).
-Under tight budgets, the map is trimmed before docs so at least one doc slice can still fit.
+Under tight budgets, the pack reserves space for at least one doc slice by trimming the map first.

+Capabilities tool (`capabilities`): one call returns versions, default budgets, and a recommended
+start route for zero-guess onboarding.

 One-call reading pack tool (`read_pack`; a single entry point for file/grep/query/onboarding, with cursor-only continuation).
-All MCP tool errors return structured JSON under `structured_content.error` (plus a matching text message). `read_pack` strictly honors `max_chars` and may drop `meta`/`next_actions` under tight budgets:
+All MCP tool errors return structured JSON under `structured_content.error` (code/message/details/hint/next_actions) plus a matching text message.
+When recovery is obvious (missing index, budget too small), errors include `next_actions` that point to `index`/`doctor` or a tuned retry. `read_pack` strictly honors `max_chars`; `meta.index_state` is always present when available, and `next_actions` are trimmed only if required to fit the budget:

 ```jsonc
 // Read a file window (internally calls file_slice)